-It generates greater motivation for your employees and at the same time make your team to feel more connected with the business brand
+- It generates greater motivation for your employees and, at the same time, makes your team feel more connected with the business brand

-Rotation of workers will decrease as you increase their satisfaction and commitment to the organization will increase at the same rate
+- Worker attrition will decrease as you increase their satisfaction, and commitment to the organization will increase at the same rate

 Webinars involve a lot of preparation from all parties.
 In order for a webinar to be run as successfully as possible, there are some deadlines which should be met.